bytedance/libtpa/doc/quick_start.rst

 Run First Libtpa Application
 ----------------------------

-Before running a libtpa application, hugepages need to be allocated first.
+Before running a Libtpa application, hugepages need to be allocated first.
 Here is a `guide from DPDK <https://doc.dpdk.org/guides/linux_gsg/sys_reqs.html#use-of-hugepages-in-the-linux-environment>`_.

-Then it's ready to run your first libtpa application: swing, a telnet-like tool, to verify everything is set up correctly.
+Then it's ready to run your first Libtpa application: swing, a telnet-like tool, to verify everything is set up correctly.

 .. code-block:: text